centrahq/api-documentation/pages/03.fe-development/09.subscriptions/docs.md

 Subscription payment is a property of subscription contract which is necessary for recurring order placement.
 It is created as a result of subscription checkout, exactly like subscription contract or as a result of subscription payment update.

 It may have one of the three statuses:
-1. active - Can be used to place recurring order successfully
+1. Active - Can be used to place recurring order successfully
-2. pending - Cannot be used to place recurring order yet.
+2. Pending - Cannot be used to place recurring order yet.
 Centra is waiting for asynchronous Payment Service Provider response to obtain valid tokenized payment information.
-3. failed - Cannot be used to place recurring order.
+3. Failed - Cannot be used to place recurring order.
 Tokenization of payment information has failed.

 Subscription payment can be updated on subscription contract (example use case - credit card expiration).
 A single subscription payment can be connected to many subscription contracts that belong to the same customer.
 Only one active subscription payment can be connected to a particular subscription contract.